1. Home

 Note that it is also possible to stay in Quebec as a visitor.

-Obtaining a work permit for your spouse
+Obtaining an open work permit for your spouse

 • Legally married